sanskrit/learnsanskrit.org/content/vyakarana/krt/ghan.md

 {title {s ghaJ}}

 In the previous lesson, we learned about {s kRtya-pratyaya}s, which cause relatively simple sound changes in the {s dhAtu}.
-Here will learn about a slightly more complicated suffix: the {s-dfn ghaJ-pratyaya}.
+Here we will learn about a slightly more complicated suffix: the {s-dfn ghaJ-pratyaya}.